LinkedIn shares set to gain on revenue beat, outlook raise

 LinkedIn connects professionals, including many seeking jobs.
 It earns revenue from subscriptions to its premium service, advertising and companies that use LinkedIn for hiring.

-Due to its business focus and diversified revenue such as premium membership, LinkedIn's results are in sharp contrast to that of Facebook Inc (FB.O), which largely depends on advertising revenue.
+Due to its business focus and diversified revenue such as premium membership, LinkedIn's results are in sharp contrast to that of Facebook Inc, which largely depends on advertising revenue.

 "We continue to believe LinkedIn is operating extremely well and has significant room for growth ahead driven by the secular shift toward enterprise hiring, expanded field sales efforts, and new products," JPMorgan analyst Doug Anmuth said.